1. The Stone Age in and around Coventry.

 We already know that people of the late Neolithic were grinding flour and baking bread at Ryton on Dunsmore when the stones of Stonehenge were being erected, because a same-style flint arrowhead to those found at Durrington Walls was discovered on the site.

 It was while perusing my map of Coventry that I noticed an unmarked circle, perhaps a settlement, on land owned by Alton Hall farm, to the northwest of Allesley Village.
 Explorer Map 221 SP2890 8207.
 I also noticed that this circle was found to be in-line with a ring ditch that was mentioned in the CADAS publication "Stepping into the past: Historical walks in Allesley, Coundon & Keresley."
-This booklet mentions several more prehistoric find-spots, and they all seem to form a line on the coming Major Standstill of the moon.
+This booklet mentions several more prehistoric find-spots, and they all seem to form a line on the coming Major Standstill of the moon and what might have been perceived by early folk as a 'notch' at the right-hand end of the above picture.
+This notch is even more obvious when viewed from the other side - see picture three.

 Allesley: A little version of Dorset's Cranborne Chase?